-As our CEO and President, Mr. Cashman has primary responsibility for delivering results and managing operations.
+As our CEO and President in 2016, Mr. Cashman had primary responsibility for delivering results and managing operations.
 Accordingly, his compensation is determined based on Company-wide financial, organizational and strategic goals.
-Mr. Cashman has the highest performance-based component of his target bonus relative to his base salary, reflecting his overall operational and strategic responsibilities and their direct relationship to stockholder value.
-Because we performed against our internal financial targets at 98% for internal non-GAAP revenue, 98% for internal non-GAAP operating profit and 101% for internal non-GAAP earnings per share and he achieved many of his individual goals, Mr. Cashman received 103% of his target bonus for 2014.
-In addition, it is also our Compensation Committee's intent to ensure that Mr. Cashman's interests are aligned with the interests of our stockholders, and accordingly, his compensation is heavily weighted with performance-based equity components.
+Mr. Cashman had the highest performance-based component of his target bonus relative to his base salary, reflecting his overall operational and strategic responsibilities and their direct relationship to stockholder value.
+Because we performed against our internal financial targets at 95% for internal non-GAAP revenue, 94% for internal non-GAAP operating profit and 99% for internal non-GAAP earnings per share and he achieved many of his individual goals, Mr. Cashman received 84% of his target bonus for 2016.
+In addition, it is also our Compensation Committee's intent to ensure that Mr. Cashman's interests have been aligned with the interests of our stockholders, and accordingly, his compensation has been heavily weighted with performance-based equity components.

 As described above, our Compensation Committee also relies on benchmarking data in assessing the reasonableness of the compensation for all of the named executive officers.
-Mr. Cashman's base salary of \$670,000 was at 96% of the median for CEOs in the peer group.
-Mr. Cashman's target bonus was equal to 100% of base salary, compared to the peer group median of 110% of base salary for target bonus, and he was awarded a performance-based cash bonus of \$687,000, or 103% of base salary, based on our level of achievement of our internal non-GAAP revenue, internal non-GAAP operating profit and internal non-GAAP earnings per share financial targets, and his level of achievement of his individual goals.
+Mr. Cashman's base salary of \$750,000 was at 97% of the median for CEOs in the peer group.
+Mr. Cashman's target bonus was equal to 100% of base salary, compared to the peer group median of 115% of base salary for target bonus, and he was awarded a performance-based cash bonus of \$627,000, or 84% of base salary, based on our level of achievement of our internal non-GAAP revenue, internal non-GAAP operating profit and internal non-GAAP earnings per share financial targets, and his level of achievement of his individual goals.